dentarg/auth0-blog/_posts/2017-12-14-elixir-and-phoenix-tutorial-build-an-authenticated-app.markdown

 Next, create a new controller.
 Call it `AuthController` and create it at `lib/countdown_web/controllers/auth_controller.ex`.
 This controller has a few responsibilities:

- - **Callback** We'll use the response code to fetch a JWT token and redirect where we need to go.
+ - **Callback** Handles the success or failure of our auth request.
+On success, stores the user in a session.
- - **Logout** Drop the session.
-Dropping the session loses the JWT token and not being able to get it back is enough to revoke our access.
+ - **Logout** Drops the session.

 ```elixir
 defmodule CountdownWeb.AuthController do